 The “internet gurus” will tell you to choose a niche you are interested in, something that is a passion for you.

 I don’t take that approach.
-When choosing a niche I like to explore the financial opportunities and the ease of maintaining them.
+When choosing a niche, I like to explore the financial opportunities and the ease of supporting them.

 For example, let’s use “Lawn Mowers” as a niche topic we are thinking about.

 Do a quick search in Google like this: best lawn mower for